 Before I dive into how I made our ceilings look taller in our cottage style bedroom, I want to share a handful of ideas that you can use to give any ceiling a little more height.

-Trick to make ceilings look taller:
+How to make 8 ft ceilings look taller:

 - paint ceilings white